mahmad109/Muhammad-Ahmad-Asif/README.md

 Gained a brief overview of GIS-based power stations which emphasized the development of smart and dependable power systems.

+**August 2016 – September 2016** <br>
+**PakElektron Limited (PEL)** <br>
+**Manufacturing Administration / Intern** <br>

+Gained practical knowledge about how assembly line operate.
+Trained to work in a collaborative environment.
+How the various tasks accomplished in a disciplined manner when working together.

 ## Relevant Skills

 • Proficient in C/C++ and Assembly language. <br>
 •	Experiences in hardware description and verification languages like Verilog HDL and SystemVerilog. <br>
 •	Novice in Python as a scripting language. <br>
-•	Familiar with ARM Cortex-M and ARM Cortex-A series of microcontrollers and development boards. <br>
+•	Familiar with ARM Cortex-M series of microcontrollers and development boards. <br>
 •	Experience in development environments like Sourcery Codebench, Keil uVision5, STM32CubeIDE, etc. <br>
 •	Strong knowledge of real-time operating systems like Nucleus and Zephyr. <br>
 •	Familiar with bootloaders like U-Boot. <br>